jmunixusers/jmunixusers.github.io/README.md

 ## Meetings

-When JMU classes are in session, our meetings are Wednesday nights in the ISAT/CS building and are open to all to attend.
-We also hold occasional meetings on WebEx outside the semester and during global pandemics.
+When JMU classes are in session, our meetings are Wednesday nights on Microsoft Teams and are open to all to attend.
+When JMU returns to normal operations, we look forward to resuming in-person meetings in the ISAT/CS building.
 For an invitation to an online meeting, contact an officer or subscribe to our mailing list.
 For information about our meeting topics, please see the following sites:

 - [BeInvolved](https://beinvolved.jmu.edu/organization/uug)
 - [Twitter](https://twitter.com/jmunixusers)